QSMxT/qsmxt.github.io/pages/2_using-qsmxt/2_data-preparation.md

 # Data preparation

-QSMxT requires BIDS-organised data.
+QSMxT requires <a href="https://bids.neuroimaging.io/" target="_blank" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="Click to read about BIDS at https://bids.neuroimaging.io/.">BIDS</a>-organised data.
 If your data is not prepared according to the BIDS specification, several tools are provided by QSMxT for you to do this automatically depending on your available data.

 ## I have unsorted DICOMs